 However, as hotel marketing specialists or restauranteurs you can really leverage this phenomenon and make sure you invest in great, sharable photography – but also encourage guests to share their experience on a number of social platforms.
 Get hashtagging!

 The amount of time people are spending on their mobile phones is amplified by the integration of new features authorised by the social media giants, such as Facebook and Twitter.
 In the past 3 years alone, social platforms have begun to introduce new features to help innovate the service and to help retain old and entice new users.
 The most notable innovations implemented have been the introduction of live streaming videos (e.g. Facebook Live) and 360 videos as well as multiple other features.

-All of these new features and capabilities that social media now provides us with are the best and most effective ways to way to waste time throughout the day – however, it also allows hotels and restaurants to share ultra-engaging content on a completely new level.
+All of these new features and capabilities that social media marketing now provides us with are the best and most effective ways to way to waste time throughout the day – however, it also allows hotels and restaurants to share ultra-engaging content on a completely new level.

 If you’re looking to spice up your social media game just live chat with us or drop us an email – I’m looking forward to hearing from you!